This blog may contain affiliate links. Read our disclosure policy for more info.

 The Best Places to Stay in Kitsilano

-- $$ Granville Island Hotel: Technically a bit outside of Kitsilano, but still close enough to walk, this mid-range hotel has everything you need!
-It is right at Granville Island and has an on-site fitness center and bicycle rentals.
-The rates per night start at $229 CAD.
+Technically a bit outside of Kitsilano, but still close enough to walk (25 minutes), the Granville Island Hotel is a mid-range boutique hotel that has everything you need!
+It is right on Granville Island and has an on-site fitness center, hot tub, and bicycle rentals, making the commute to the beach much easier.

-- $-$$ Kitsilano Apartment Rentals: Because there are not as many hotels in the Kitsilano neighborhood, which is mostly residential, an apartment rental is a good choice.
-This modern apartment rental is within walking distance from the beach and shopping area.
-It’s a private rental, so you get the whole two-bedroom apartment to yourself for $140 CAD/night.
-On top of that, check out the great options on VRBO or AirBnB!
+Because there are not as many hotels in the Kitsilano neighborhood, which is mostly residential, an entire home rental is a good choice.
+This 3-bedroom home is around a 15-minute walk from the beach and shopping area.
+If you don’t have a car you may need to Uber if planning to go anywhere else other than the beachside.

 Stay in North Vancouver if you can’t get enough of the outdoors!

 North Vancouver is a city—you guessed it—north of Vancouver.
-It is home to the beloved North Shore Mountains (Grouse, Seymour, and Cypress) which are the perfect outdoor playground for nature-lovers.
-There are year-round recreation options like hiking, snowshoeing, and skiing.
+It is home to the beloved North Shore Mountains (Grouse, Seymour, and Cypress) which are the perfect outdoor playground for nature lovers.
+There are year-round recreation options like hiking, snowshoeing, and skiing – some of the best activities in British Columbia.

 North Vancouver has some popular tourist destinations, like Capilano Suspension Bridge, the Grouse Mountain Gondola, and the famous Quarry Rock – one of the best short hikes in Vancouver!
 It’s accessible via the SeaBus, which is a fun and affordable way to catch some views of this gorgeous city from the water.